agentlang-ai/agentlang/README.md

     tools acme/employee,
-    directives [{"if": "employee sales exceeded 5000", "then": "Give a salary hike of 5 percent"}, {"if": "sales is more than 2000 but less than 5000", "then": "hike salary by 2 percent"}], scenarios  [{"user": "Jake hit a jackpot!", "ai": "acme/scenario01"}] }
+    directives [{"if": "employee sales exceeded 5000", "then": "Give a salary hike of 5 percent"}, {"if": "sales is more than 2000 but less than 5000", "then": "hike salary by 2 percent"}], }

-scenario salaryHikeAgent.jackpot {
+scenario salaryHikeAgent.outperform {
-    user "Jake hit a jackpot!"
+    user "Jake's sale exceeded 5000"
 }

-workflow salaryHikeAgent.jackpot {
+workflow salaryHikeAgent.outperform {
-  {acme/employee {name?
-"Jake"}} @as [employee];
+  {acme/employee {email? "jake@acme.com"}} @as [employee];
   {acme/employee {id? employee.id,
                   salary employee.salary + employee.salary * 0.5}}
 }
 ```

-Here, the provided scenario helps the agent to take a well-specified action in the case an employee is said to have hit a "jackpot".
+Here, the provided scenario helps the agent to take a well-specified action in the case an employee is said to have "outperformed".

 ### Glossary